 Canon 20D and 50D bodies are also available, as well as many other accessories.

-His images have been published on renewed journals and websites worldwide.
+His images are routinely featured by the most important journals and websites worldwide.